LeaVerou/blog/2026/web-deps/index.md

 I personally have trouble accepting that such wasteful bandwidth usage was the best balance of tradeoffs for [all Web users](https://www.w3.org/TR/ethical-web-principles/#allpeople), including those in emerging economies and different locales[^finding].
-It's not that I don’t see the risks — it’s that I am acutely aware of the cost, a cost that is disproportionately borne by those in emerging economies.
+It's not that I don’t see the risks — it’s that I am acutely aware of the cost, a cost that is disproportionately borne by those not in the [Wealthy Western Web](https://www.smashingmagazine.com/2017/03/world-wide-web-not-wealthy-western-web-part-1/).

 **How likely is it that a Web user in Zimbabwe, where [1 GB of bandwidth costs 17% of the median monthly income](https://bestbroadbanddeals.co.uk/mobiles/worldwide-data-pricing/), would choose to download React or nine weights of [Roboto](https://fonts.google.com/specimen/Roboto) thousands of times to avoid seeing personalized ads?**
 And how patronizing is it for people in California to be making this decision for them?